sdwebui-extensions/LanPaint/README.md

 Based on this evaluation, LanPaint iteratively updates the noise in both the masked and unmasked regions.

 ## Updates
+- 2025/03/22
+    - Added Primary Flux support
+    - Added Tease Mode
+- 2025/03/10

-LanPaint has received a major update!
+    - LanPaint has received a major update!
 All examples now use the LanPaint K Sampler, offering a simplified interface with enhanced performance and stability.

 ## Example Results
 All examples use a random seed 0 to generate batch of 4 images for fair comparison.
 (Warning: Generating 4 images may exceed your GPU memory; adjust batch size as needed.)